 Vehicle tracking devices are often thought to be used by private investigators as a method of keeping tabs on a person’s whereabouts.
-While that is sometimes the case, more often vehicle tracking devices are used by the general public.
+While that can be the case, vehicle tracking devices are more often used by the general public and companies.
+For example:

-- Suspicious spouses use trackers to determine their significant other’s location
+- Suspicious spouses to determine their significant other’s whereabouts.

 Trackers can be purchased online from various sources that sell private investigation equipment or recreational spy equipment.
 They are also available from some retail stores that specialize in electronics, video surveillance, and GPS equipment.
 Because tracking devices use GPS or cellular technology to determine location, a subscription or service agreement typically needs to be arranged in order to receive data from the tracking device.